|UK Micros of the 1980s|

-It came complete in its own case, with full keyboard, used a TV as a monitor and you could have it all for £79.95 (about £300/$450 in today's money) .
+As well as having a case, It came complete with a full keyboard, used a TV as a monitor and you could have it all for £79.95 (about £300/$420 in today's money) .
 Of course it wasn't quite as good as this makes it sound.
 In particular, if you bought it at this price you had to put your ZX80 together from a kit.
-A fully finished machine cost £99.95 which was still very reasonable (£400/$600 in today's money).
+A fully finished machine cost £99.95 which was still very reasonable (£385/$550 in today's money).

 The low price was achieved by making it's Z80 processor do more or less everything.
 It was the keyboard controller, video generator and tape interface.
 This made it cheap but it had its drawbacks.
 For example the video display vanished whenever the processor had something else to do - which included hitting a key which made the screen flash.